SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 Up to the point where the properties file is read the verbosity is set to ERROR.
 After that point the `VERBOSITY` setting of the properties file will take place.

+## Known Issues

-## Patching rlm_exec for higher `timeout`
+**Patching rlm_exec for higher `timeout`**

-Refer to the technical documentations in case you need to patch the FreeRADIUS server rlm_exec module to allow higher timeout value.
+If you get errors like `Child PID 2366 (/opt/freeradius/exec-mobileid.sh) is taking too much time: forcing failure and killing child.` or `timeout configuration value is too high` you have to patch the FreeRADIUS server rlm_exec module to allow higher timeout value.
 Instruction files can be found here [docs/](docs/).

-## Known Issues

 **Mobile ID Request not sent when FreeRADIUS is started as daemon**